jcsato/of_flesh_and_faith_plus/mechanics_abilities_effects_spoilers.md

 Gain additional Renown (5) and relations (1.0) each time you successfully complete a contract

+The effect stacks if multiple brothers have completed the oath

 **Oath of Proving (active)**

 -100% Experience Gain each combat until scoring a kill